MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection.md

 *Applies to: Azure Stack integrated systems*

 As part of troubleshooting, Microsoft Customer Support Services (CSS) may need to analyze diagnostic logs.
-Beginning with the 1907 release, Azure Stack operators can upload on-demand diagnostic logs to a blob container in Azure by using **Help and Support**.
-If the portal is unavailable, operators can collect logs using Get-AzureStackLog through the privileged endpoint (PEP).
+Beginning with the 1907 release, Azure Stack operators can upload diagnostic logs to a blob container in Azure by using **Help and Support**.
+Using **Help and Support** is recommended over using PowerShell because it's simpler.
+But if the portal is unavailable, operators can continue to collect logs using Get-AzureStackLog through the privileged endpoint (PEP) as in previous releases.
 This topic covers both ways of collecting diagnostic logs on demand.

 >[!Note]
 >As an alternative to collecting logs on demand, you can streamline the troubleshooting process by enabling [automatic diagnostic log collection](azure-stack-configure-automatic-diagnostic-log-collection.md).
 If system health conditions need to be investigated, the logs are uploaded automatically for analysis by CSS.